To understand map load times, we first have to understand the underlying technology that is generating the map.

 As you can see, it’s quite easy to end up with a very ‘heavy’ map.

 If your users aren’t using fast a internet connection, we don’t recommend having any more than three group layers turned on by default.
-If you do require more than three, then it’s best to set some to turned off by default in the Layers panel.
-This way the map loads essential ‘first view’ layers, and non-essential layers are download as the user turns them on in the legend.
+If you do require more than three, then it’s best to set some layer groups to off by default in the Layers panel.
+This way the map loads the essential layers, and non-essential layers are only download when the user turns them on in the legend.

-Avoid using Clustered Pushpins or Mouse Highlight tools on Layers with Many Features
+Avoid using Clustered Pushpins or Mouse Highlight tools on layers with lots of features

 We don’t recommend using the clustered pushpin feature or the mouse over to highlight feature for any layers that have more than 10,000 features.
-The calculations to place these items and draw the highlights is done by the user's browser rather than our servers, and layers with more features than this could cause the user's browser to become slow.
+The calculations to place these items and draw the highlights is done by the user's browser rather than our servers.
+Each browser is unique, but in general the memory required to process and display these overlays can become very high, and layers with more features than the above could cause the user's browser to become slow.